2Yr·

 - 15x less than 10%

-If, on the other hand, the S&P 500 is saved with a constant amount every month for 10 years, the risk can be reduced somewhat.
+However, if the S&P 500 is saved with a constant amount every month for 10 years, the risk can be reduced somewhat.
 In 94 (without dividend) or 29 (with dividend) of the 1,014 cases, a negative result was achieved.
 This corresponds to a risk of 9.3% and 2.9% respectively.

-The losses break down as follows in this scenario (incl. dividend):
+The losses in this scenario break down as follows (incl. dividend):

 - 1x between 40% and 30%